Suor/funcy/docs/colls.rst

             options = merge(defaults, options)
             ...

-    If you merge sequences and don't need to preserve collection type, then use :func:`concat` or :func:`iconcat` instead.
+    If you merge sequences and don't need to preserve collection type, then use :func:`concat` or :func:`lconcat` instead.

 .. function:: join(colls)

     Joins collections of same type into one.
 Same as :func:`merge`, but accepts iterable of collections.

-    Use :func:`cat` and :func:`icat` for non-type preserving sequence join.
+    Use :func:`cat` and :func:`lcat` for non-type preserving sequence join.

 Transform and select